 2024, the Company utilized all outstanding interest rate hedge contracts to help manage interest expense for the 2034 Notes.
-For the three months ended March 31, 2024 and 2023, the amounts reclassified into income were not material.
+In the third quarter of 2024, the Company entered into new interest rate hedge contracts to manage interest rate risk for a portion of future expected debt transactions.
+For the three and nine months ended September 30, 2024 and 2023, the amounts reclassified into income were not material.